lancs-gridpp/gridmon/README.md

 The block size is obtained from `logical_block_size`.
 All metrics ending in `_total` are counters, and have a dual ending in `_created` which is always 0.

-These metrics are timestamped according to a field in the mapped value, and pushed to a remote-write endpoint, with the label `job="cephhealth"`.
+These metrics are timestamped according to a field in the mapped value, and pushed to a remote-write endpoint, including the label `job="cephhealth"`.
 This process can take a second or so per disc, so remote-writing ensures that the metrics for each disc are delivered to Prometheus in a timely manner.

 The process also establishes a scraping endpoint for metrics that can be obtained relatively quickly: